mrmans0n/compose-rules/docs/rules.md

     :material-chevron-right-box: [compose:content-slot-reused](https://github.com/mrmans0n/compose-rules/blob/main/rules/common/src/main/kotlin/io/nlopez/compose/rules/ContentSlotReused.kt) ktlint :material-chevron-right-box: [ContentSlotReused](https://github.com/mrmans0n/compose-rules/blob/main/rules/common/src/main/kotlin/io/nlopez/compose/rules/ContentSlotReused.kt) detekt

-### Avoid using the trailing lambda for event lambdas in UI Composables
+### Avoid trailing lambdas for event handlers

-In Compose, trailing lambdas in composable functions are typically used for content slots.
-To avoid confusion and maintain consistency, event lambdas (e.g., `onClick`, `onValueChange`) should generally not be placed in the trailing position.
+In Compose, trailing lambdas are typically used for content slots.
+To avoid confusion, event lambdas (e.g., `onClick`, `onValueChange`) should not be placed in the trailing position.

 Recommendations:

-- **Required** Event Lambdas: Place required event lambdas before the `Modifier` parameter.
-This clearly distinguishes them from content slots.
+- **Required event lambdas**: Place them before the `Modifier` parameter to clearly distinguish them from content slots.
-- **Optional** Event Lambdas: When possible, avoid placing optional event lambdas as the last parameter.
-If an optional event lambda must be positioned at the end, consider adding a clarifying comment to the function definition.
+- **Optional event lambdas**: Avoid placing them as the last parameter when possible.

 ```kotlin
 // ❌ Using an event lambda (like onClick) as the trailing lambda when in a composable makes it error prone and awkward to read